Quartz: Synthetic and artificial treatments

+Uses

 Quartz is the most common material identified as the mystical substance maban in Australian Aboriginal mythology.
 It is found regularly in passage tomb cemeteries in Europe in a burial context, such as Newgrange or Carrowmore in Ireland.
-The Irish word for quartz is grianchloch, which means 'sunstone'.
 Quartz was also used in Prehistoric Ireland, as well as many other countries, for stone tools; both vein quartz and rock crystal were knapped as part of the lithic technology of the prehistoric peoples.

 While jade has been since earliest times the most prized semi-precious stone for carving in East Asia and Pre-Columbian America, in Europe and the Middle East the different varieties of quartz were the most commonly used for the various types of jewelry and hardstone carving, including engraved gems and cameo gems, rock crystal vases, and extravagant vessels.
 The tradition continued to produce objects that were very highly valued until the mid-19th century, when it largely fell from fashion except in jewelry.
 Cameo technique exploits the bands of color in onyx and other varieties.

-Roman naturalist Pliny the Elder believed quartz to be water ice, permanently frozen after great lengths of time.
-(The word "crystal" comes from the Greek word κρύσταλλος, "ice".)
-He supported this idea by saying that quartz is found near glaciers in the Alps, but not on volcanic mountains, and that large quartz crystals were fashioned into spheres to cool the hands.
-This idea persisted until at least the 17th century.
-He also knew of the ability of quartz to split light into a spectrum.

-In the 17th century, Nicolas Steno's study of quartz paved the way for modern crystallography.
-He discovered that regardless of a quartz crystal's size or shape, its long prism faces always joined at a perfect 60° angle.

-Quartz's piezoelectric properties were discovered by Jacques and Pierre Curie in 1880.
-The quartz oscillator or resonator was first developed by Walter Guyton Cady in 1921.
-George Washington Pierce designed and patented quartz crystal oscillators in 1923.
-Warren Marrison created the first quartz oscillator clock based on the work of Cady and Pierce in 1927.

 Efforts to synthesize quartz began in the mid-nineteenth century as scientists attempted to create minerals under laboratory conditions that mimicked the conditions in which the minerals formed in nature: German geologist Karl Emil von Schafhäutl (1803–1890) was the first person to synthesize quartz when in 1845 he created microscopic quartz crystals in a pressure cooker.
 However, the quality and size of the crystals that were produced by these early efforts were poor.